Walk through Yunnan Garden, visit the distinctive Hive building and explore the luscious NTU campus, surrounded by jungle.

 Chinese Heritage Centre

-This unique building with Chinese renaissance-style is the Chinese Heritage Centre.
+This unique building with a Chinese renaissance style is the Chinese Heritage Centre.
 The roof in particular has a Chinese design, with upturned eaves and green tiles, while the distinctive red brick making up the rest is evocative of Ivy League Universities in America.
 If you look closely at the upper central white section of the building, you can see that the inside is open to the air.
 This is to allow a breeze to regulate air circulation inside.
 You can visit within by appointment only, though you can make use of the bathroom facilities.

 Head back into the gardens down the central steps.
 You can wander around the centre of the garden, through the trees, plants and red pagodas.
 The heritage arch is in the centre near the road on the outer edge of the garden.
 Once you’ve explored most of the garden, head towards the waterfall.